 program_id is a required body parameter.

-The combination of these two parameters in the request indicates that Bond will do a verification check on a particular customer on behalf of a particular bank partnered with the brand.
+The combination of these two parameters in the request indicate that Bond will do a verification check on a particular customer on behalf of a particular bank partnered with the brand.

-When calling the KYC API, you can optionally include documentation for verifying the identity of the customer.
+As part of the KYC process you may be asked to upload supporting documentation for verifying the identity of the customer.
 For details see Running KYC.

 The KYC request for the customer is asynchronous (meaning that the reply is not always immediate), so you must configure a webhook to listen for KYC events.